Download artwork on our FREE STUFF page!

 Kali goes by many names including Mahakali (the Great Mother), Dipta (the One who is illuminated or brilliant), and Uma (lady of the mountains).
 Kali and Durga are sometimes seen as interchangeable.
-However, Kali is believed to love battle while Durga slay demons only when absolutely necessary, remaining placide and peaceful at all times.
+However, Kali is believed to love battle while Durga slays demons only when absolutely necessary, remaining placid and peaceful at all times.

 The words to this Kali Mantra are “Om Hrim Hum Hrim Kali Shakti Namaha.”
 Most of this mantra is composed of powerful single syllables known as bija or seed syllables.
 Brief definitions for the words in this mantra are given below.
 More extensive explanations of the bija syllables are given in One Word Mantras: Powerful Bija Seed Syllables.